 Whilst I’ve only just begun my Tableau Certification journey, I felt compelled to write this post.
-I am a huge advocate of getting certified and I often speak to people considering taking the Tableau Desktop Qualified Associate exam; the first exam in the Tableau Desktop certification journey.
+I am a huge advocate of getting certified and I often speak to people considering taking the Tableau Desktop Qualified Associate exam; the first exam in the Tableau Desktop certification journey (at the time of writing).
 I always direct others to resources which I believe to be useful, aside from those provided by Tableau themselves as it’s likely they will have already come across those.

 In the past I have referred others to the following resources from others in the community;